Here you’ll find the most important information with regard to travelling to, from and within the city on 27 April.

 The best way to get to Amsterdam for the King’s Day festivities is by train, although count on encountering busy carriages throughout the day!

 Public transport routes are adapted on King’s Day itself, with the buses and trams only running up to the outskirts of the city centre.
 Most restrictions on buses, trams and taxis in the city centre are only lifted late in the night of King's Day.
-Download the Amsterdam King's Day map or check the GVB website (in Dutch) for more info or to plan your trip using their online trip planner (available in English).
+Download this Amsterdam King's Day map or check the GVB website (in Dutch) for more info or to plan your trip using their online trip planner (available in English).

 Travelling by train